codefellows/setup-guide/system-setup/windows/windows-10.md

 Your system is all set, proceed with the following instructions here.

 </details>

+Run the following command in Powershell:

+- `wsl --update`

 ### Install the Ubuntu app from the Windows Store